 I'm a surgeon, scientist, and writer in California.

-I'm a resident physician in oral and maxillofacial surgery at the University of California, San Francisco and biotech investor for Bessemer Venture Partners.
-I'm also a cofounder of Memora Health, a growth-stage technology company automating outpatient communication for government agencies and health systems.
+I'm a resident physician-scientist in oral and maxillofacial surgery at the University of California, San Francisco.
+I was previously a biotech investor with Bessemer Venture Partners and cofounded Memora Health, a technology company automating outpatient communication for government agencies and health systems, which was acquired by Commure.

 My research interests include: